 Automatic recognition of errors, fraud and duplicates.

-Spend less on processing of passports and other identity documents by using MRZ OCR.
+Spend less on processing of identity documents by using MRZ OCR.

 Scan and process MRZ strings within seconds.
-Simplify the onboarding process and KYC of your company.
+Simplify the onboarding process.

-Prevention of manual data entry errors with our high quality data extraction MRZ solution.
+Minimize manual data entry errors with our high-quality data extraction.

 Frequently Asked Questions